PowerDNS/pdns/pdns/dnsdistdist/docs/reference/tuning.rst

   .. versionadded:: 1.8.0

-  Setting this parameter to true (default is false) will randomize the IDs in outgoing UDP queries, at a small performance cost. :func:`setMaxUDPOutstanding` should be set at its highest possible value (default since 1.4.0) to make that setting fully efficient.
+  Setting this parameter to true (default is false) will randomize the IDs in outgoing UDP queries, at a small performance cost, ignoring the :func:`setMaxUDPOutstanding` value.
 This is only useful if the path between dnsdist and the backend is not trusted and the 'TCP-only', DNS over TLS or DNS over HTTPS transports cannot be used.
   See also :func:`setRandomizedOutgoingSockets`.

 .. function:: setRandomizedOutgoingSockets(val):